Home

 Australian Bank Accounts differ in that they are classified into Cheque, Savings & Credit.

-When purchasing by bank card you will be asked which account the card is for and then required to enter a pin number for Cheque & Savings accounts or sign a receipt for Credit card transactions
+When purchasing by bank card you will be asked to select the account the card is for and to enter a pin number rather.
+You can still sign for credit card transaction but using a in number is becoming more common now.

 All of the banks charge account fees.
 These are for the usual accounting & transaction costs so it is worth checking what you will get charged for before you set up your account..